-In her experiences working with women of various ages (college, young adults, and older), Carrie has had the privilege to come alongside clients in their time of need to offer hope for healing, change, and assisting with meeting their goals for growth.
+In her experiences working with adults of various ages, Carrie has had the privilege to come alongside clients in their time of need to offer hope for healing, change, and assisting with meeting their goals for growth.
+Carrie is passionate about working with clients who are struggling both with their inner experience, (such as anxious thought patterns, responses to trauma, struggles with grief and loss), as well as their outer experience in navigating difficult life changes and/or relationship distress.
 Her interests have particularly been in working with adults facing challenges in their current relationships and/or awareness of unhealthy relationship patterns such as emotional abuse, problems with attachment, codependency, and partners with addictions.

 In her work with children and teenagers, she helps equip them with the skills they need to problem solve difficult areas and promote growth in areas that have felt “stuck”.
-Carrie strongly believes in working with the family system as a whole to encourage students to create new pathways for relating and connecting.
+Carrie strongly believes in working with the family system as a whole to encourage students to create new pathways for relating and connecting by offering family counseling and/or parent coaching sessions.

 In her free time, Carrie most cherishes the adventures of marriage and parenting with her husband, daughter, and son.
 She also loves to get outside as much as possible to enjoy the beautiful mountains or lakes, as well as going on travels to learn about other parts of the world, working on DIY projects, and having quality time with family and friends.